ngotrantronghieu/Computer-Autopilot/README.md

 4. Semantic router map: The framework has a database of a semantic router map to successfully execute generated test cases.
 This semantic maps can be created by other AI.
 5. Wide Application Range: From multimedia control (like playing songs or pausing playback on Spotify and YouTube) to complex actions (like creating AI-generated text, sending emails, or managing applications like Telegram or Firefox), the framework covers a broad spectrum of tasks.
 6. Customizable AI Identity: The write_action() function allows for a customizable assistant identity, enabling personalized interactions and responses that align with the user's preferences or the nature of the task.
-7. Robust Error Handling and Feedback: The framework is designed to handle unexpected scenarios gracefully, providing clear feedback and ensuring reliability.
-(In Overview)

 # Technical Innovations
 1. Natural Language Processing (NLP): Employs advanced NLP techniques to parse and understand user commands in a natural, conversational manner.